anvu21/carbonFootprintCalculator/README.md

 SQL Section:
+\dt to list all relations
+\q to quit sql
 heroku pg:psql -a lehigh-fcf (To go into database) cat database.sql | heroku pg:psql -a lehigh-fcf (catnate database.sql) into heroku database)